fluiddyn/transonic/README.rst

 .. warning ::

-   FluidPythran is in an early stage.
+   FluidPythran is still in a quite early stage.
 Remarks and suggestions are very welcome.

-   FluidPythran is used in `FluidSim
+   FluidPythran is used "in production" in `FluidSim
    <https://bitbucket.org/fluiddyn/fluidsim>`_ (see examples for `blocks
    <https://bitbucket.org/fluiddyn/fluidsim/src/default/fluidsim/base/time_stepping/pseudo_spect.py>`_,
    `@boost